By Tony Wilson

 There are a number of activities guests can do in the castle grounds, which stretch for 15 acres.
 Stroll through the delightful Rose Garden, which houses 200 different varieties of roses and smells sensational in the summer.
 A walk around The Privy Garden and hedge-lined Labyrinth is also not to be missed.
 Visit in April and May to see tulips in full bloom.

 Fully immerse yourself in the Tudor period by trying your hand at axe throwing, longbow archery, sword skills or croquet on the lawn.
-While families will love horse drawn carriage rides and playing dress up in Tudor outfits.
+Families will love horse drawn carriage rides and playing dress up in Tudor outfits.
 Clay pigeon shooting stays are also available, as are fascinating historical tours of the castle.

 Thornbury Castle was just as impressive as we’d hoped and a stay there really felt like you were stepping back in time.
 It’s a must visit for history buffs and traditional hotel lovers alike.
 We’d love to come back to try the afternoon tea, which starts from a very reasonable £35pp.